Truckee Is the Perfect Destination for an Active Family Vacation

 The hotel has a great free breakfast included with your room, and the lobby, with its fireplace, classic mountain decor, soaring ceiling, and complimentary coffee, tea, and hot chocolate, is a relaxing place to hang out.
 There’s even a big stack of toys, games, puzzles, and kids’ books to keep everyone occupied.
 Outside there’s a pool as well as a firepit where you can relax on cool evenings.

 If You Go

-Sierra weather in the fall is usually pretty nice, with high temperatures in the 70s and 80s.
-Nighttime and morning temps can get pretty cold, though, so make sure you pack accordingly.
-Also, if there’s any hint that snow might be on the way, make sure you have tire chains.
+Sierra weather in the summer and fall is usually pretty nice, with high temperatures in the 70s and 80s.
+Nighttime and morning temps can get pretty chilly, though, so make sure you pack accordingly.

 For more fun family activities and lodging ideas in the area, check out our Lake Tahoe section.

 July 1, 2020

 Sign up for tips & news for Marin families!